interseroh/demo-gwt-springboot/README.md

 #### Client

-All the GWT classes should stay in this package.
-GWT transpiles the Java source into JavaScript source.
+All the GWT (UI and REST client) classes should stay in this package.
+GWT transpiles all the Java sources into JavaScript sources.

 #### Shared